Most-visited and most-photographed slot canyon in the American Southwest.

 Frequently subject to flash floods, Antelope Canyon can only be visited through guided tours because of the extreme danger.
-Still, it has managed to become the most-photographed and most-visited slot canyon in all of the American Southwest due to its beauty.
+Still, it has managed to become the most photographed and most-visited slot canyon in all of the American Southwest due to its beauty and a peculiar phenomenon of natural light beams.

 Formed by millions of years of wind and water erosion, Antelope Canyon’s magnificent smooth and flowing shaped sandstone has made it one of the most famous slot canyons in the world.